 When you have diabetes, you must learn how to care for your feet.
 You need to look out for many things, including bunions, corns, bruising, cuts, and of course, diabetic foot ulcers.
 So, what are foot ulcers?
 They are a serious problem for people who struggle with the condition.

 This condition involves open wounds and sores on the feet—typically on the bottom or sole of the foot.
 They occur in about 16 percent of people who struggle with diabetes.
 Many people who deal with this require hospitalization because of ulcer-related complications or infections.
-Because of this, understanding what causes ulcers and how you can best prevent them is imperative for the well-being of people who deal with the condition.
+Because of this, understanding the causes and prevention of diabetic foot ulcers is imperative for the well-being of people who deal with the condition.

 High Blood Sugar Levels